subnero1/subnero1.github.io/careers/index.md

 **Role Overview:**

 We are looking for a skilled **Systems Software Engineer** with expertise in embedded Linux to drive the development and optimization of our underwater communication systems.
-Your primary responsibilities will include maintaining and customizing **UnetStack** for embedded platforms, interfacing with new hardware, and developing robust drivers and communication protocols.
+Your primary responsibilities will include maintaining and customizing [UnetStack](https://unetstack.net/), our open software framework for underwater networking for embedded platforms, for embedded platforms, interfacing with new hardware, and developing robust drivers and communication protocols.
 If you enjoy working on low-level systems software, scripting, and enabling high-performance networking solutions in challenging environments, this is the role for you.

 **Key Responsibilities:**
 - **Embedded Linux Development & Integration:**